Grosmont, North Yorkshire

-Grosmont (/ˈɡroʊmɒnt/ GROH-mont; archaically spelt Growmond) is a village and civil parish situated in Eskdale in the North York Moors National Park, within the boundaries of the Scarborough district of the county of North Yorkshire, England.
+Grosmont (/ˈɡroʊmɒnt/ GROH-mont; archaically spelt Growmond) is a village and civil parish situated in Eskdale in the North York Moors National Park, within the boundaries of the county of North Yorkshire, England.
+From 1974 to 2023 it was part of the Borough of Scarborough, it is now administered by the unitary North Yorkshire Council.

 Grosmont Priory was established in the 12th century and closed during the dissolution of the monasteries in the 16th century.
 The village was established in the 1830s when the Whitby to Pickering Railway was built, and grew as a result of industrial iron ore extraction, and in the 1860s the development of an ironworks led to further growth.
 Up to at least the 1850s the village was known as Tunnel.

 History

-The River Esk at Grosmont, west of the priory was the crossing place of the ancient structure known as Wade's Causeway.
+The River Esk at Grosmont, west of the priory, was the crossing place of the ancient structure known as Wade's Causeway.

-A priory was established in the early 13th century, but no major settlements existed until the industrial revolution (1830s) when the arrival of railways and demand for iron led to the creation of a new village "Tunnel" later named Grosmont, and to the establishment of an iron works.
+A priory was established in the early 13th century, but no major settlements existed until the Industrial Revolution (1830s) when the arrival of railways and demand for iron led to the creation of a new village "Tunnel" later named Grosmont, and to the establishment of an iron works.

 Before the industrial period there is evidence of iron ore extraction and iron working in the parish: a 15th/16th century ironworking site has been identified on the banks of the Esk close to the priory; and a late or post-medieval iron forge existed in Smithy Holme Wood less than 0.3 mi south-east of the present village; and a post-medieval pit for ironstone extraction was located less than 1 km east of the village; alum extraction and refining is known to have taken place near to the site of St Matthews church.

 Grosmont Priory

 Grosmont Priory was a Grandmontine religious house, one of three in England.

 It was established around 1200 when Joan Fossard and her husband gifted about 200 acre of land in the Forest of Egton (Eskdale) to the order.
 A fire destroyed most of the priory in 1360.
 In 1394 the Abbot of Grandimont gained permission to sell the priory, which was acquired by John Hewitt.
 The priory continued until the dissolution of the monasteries in the 1530s.
-At the time of dissolution the priory had four priors; a net income of £12 2s 8d per year; its buildings included a church with a bell tower, chapter house, kitchen and lodgings.
+At the time of dissolution the priory had four priors and a net income of £12 2s 8d per year; its buildings included a church with a bell tower, chapter house, kitchen and lodgings.
 The priory was located on the banks of the Esk.

 An unrelated chapel on the banks of the Esk about 0.6 mi south-west of the priory was dedicated to St Leonard or St Lawrence and possibly connected with the Abbey of Melsa.